0xHabitat/kiezDAO/product_market.md

 **Note 1**
 Everyone can mint token for any tool.
 Introducing vetting at minting stage (e.g. someone else needs to confirm tool actually exists) might be an interesting stretch-goal for later.

 **Note 2** Unless we introduce collateral trust is of critical importance i.e. how do we prevent borrower from not returning the tool?
 With collateral problem is inverted.
 Not a concern if app is used only within a group of neighbors that know each other, but it limits usability.
+See [user scenarios B.1 & B.2](https://github.com/deora-earth/kiezDAO/blob/master/user_scenarios.md#scenario-b1) for an approach of community fund and stake as collateral.